Instructions for use! This

 had a storage room and he made up two beds in there.
 I slept on one and Kenny,

 Matt and Jasper scrunched into the other.
-We passed out early with the goal of
+We passed out early with the goal

 waking up early.
-We awoke around 5am, had our breakfast and hit the trail as a
+We awoke around 5am, had our breakfast and hit the trail as

 light rain gently fell.